 Operating a crane is a complex process.
 Just as you would when driving a car, you should remove any distractions such as cell phones, food, drinks, and cigarettes.
 Never operate the crane under the influence of alcohol or drugs.

 Pay close attention during every crane job.
 Do not relax your performance just because you’re performing a simple job or because you’re comfortable with crane operation.
 According to Konecranes Training Institute, most crane accidents occur during routine jobs.

 As a crane operator, you wield incredible power.
 Careful operation is crucial to protecting your safety as well as that of those around you.
 Follow these steps to safely and effectively operate your crane.

-If you need crane operator training, turn to the experienced professionals at American Equipment Inc. We offer certification classes through the National Commission for the Certification of Crane Operators.
+If you need crane operator training, turn to the experienced professionals at American Equipment.
+We offer crane training and certification classes through the National Commission for the Certification of Crane Operators.
 We also service and repair many types of cranes, so call us today!